Proactive Acute Care

 Smarter, proactive acute care is what GD strives to accomplish.
 We help hospitals and EMS teams anticipate patient needs before the ambulance reaches the hospital, or for example, prior to the patient being seen by the cardiologist.
-Proactive care leads to far better outcomes, reduced costs and risk.
+Proactive acute care leads to far better outcomes, reduced costs and risk.

-GD’s CAREpoint and e-Bridge proactive care solutions equip medical staff and paramedics with these (and other) real-time capabilities:
+GD’s CAREpoint and e-Bridge proactive acute care solutions equip medical staff and paramedics with these (and other) real-time capabilities:

 - One-click team notifications